-“Graciela Gonzalez: “Milonguero” is one of the many tango salon styles that have to do with the differences between neighborhoods and spaces.
+Graciela Gonzalez: “Milonguero” is one of the many tango salon styles that have to do with the differences between neighborhoods and spaces.
 I believe that the name arose like a marketing tool, something that was sold.
 Because all of us, who dance at milongas, are milongueros.
 As for the style of dance itself, in some moment it was promoted like the only one that was danced in Buenos Aires, which is not true either.
-Today it is already a label and, as such, one has to accept it.” (quoted by Jantango on a “Tango Milonguero” thread of Dance Forums)
+Today it is already a label and, as such, one has to accept it.quoted by Jantango on a “Tango Milonguero” thread of Dance Forums

 Here is a possible line of argument:

-“You criticise “Salon Style Tango” which is derivation of an authentic form in Buenos Aires, namely, Villa Urquiza Style or Tango del Barrio which is a traditional style of tango.
-You have other videos showing milongas with people dancing both, Tango Milonguero and Tango de Barrio at the same milonga.
-And you have this mixing of these styles at milongas outside of BA.
-So if that works in BA why do you think it can’t work outside of BA?”
+You criticise salon style tango which is derivation of an authentic form in Buenos Aires, namely, Villa Urquiza style or tango del barrio which is a traditional style of tango.
+But there are videos showing people dancing tango milonguero and tango del barrio at the same milonga.
+And you have this mixing between these styles at milongas outside of Buenos Aires.
+So if that works in Buenos Aires why do you think it can’t work in other places as well?

 Let’s analyse this argument in minute detail:

-Premise 1: It works in BA
+Premise 1: It works in Buenos Aires

-Premise 1: It works in BA
+Premise 1: It works in Buenos Aires

-Premise 2: (All else being equal) if it works in BA then it can also work outside of BA.
+Premise 2: Ceteris paribus, if it works in Buenos Aires then it can also work elsewhere

-There is a really crucial difference in the core values of each of these approaches which means that they clash with each other.
-Tango milonguero dancers emphasise the embrace and only do steps that are possible within the close embrace.
-Tango del Barrio dancers have a more flexible approach to the embrace that requires a fairly rigid frame at the arms and that accommodates their figures.
-If you ask a typical an Argentine Salon Style Tango teacher about Tango Milonguero you will often hear the response “But the don’t do anything!”.
-On the other hand, Tango Milonguero dancers express the view that the movements of Tango del Barrio are overly busy, redundant and pointless.
-(I read an article written by a Tango Milonguero dancer directly but I can’t find it at the moment so I’ll link to it as soon as I do.)
+I would argue that on the contrary, there is a fundamental difference in the core values of these approaches which means that they will always tend to clash.
+Tango milonguero dancers emphasise the embrace and only do steps that are possible within an unchanging close embrace.
+Tango del barrio dancers have a more flexible approach to the embrace which requires a fairly rigid frame at the arms and which accommodates their figures.
+If you ask a typical Argentine salon style tango teacher about tango milonguero you will often hear the response “But they don’t do anything!”.
+On the other hand, tango milonguero dancers are heard saying that they eventually found all the sort of choreography, like what you got from petroleo, unnecessary and just getting in the way.
+(I read an article written by a tango milonguero dancer directly but I can’t find it at the moment so I’ll link to it as soon as I do.)

-This is the reality: these two groups look down on each other!
-They might tolerate each other but that’s as far as it goes.
+So looking at what these people do and say I came to the view that these two groups are in really fundamental disagreement as to their respective approach to tango.
+They might barely tolerate each other at best and view each other with contempt at worst.
 My very first tango teacher was a Villa Urquiza sort of dancer who did performances.
 At some point he stopped talking to me.
 I couldn’t fully understand why, but I suspect that at least part of the reason was that he saw that I started to dance in the close embrace.
 He was the type of teacher that would tell women to have a firm frame, with a lot of tension in the arms.
 This is what they need to lead those steps.
-I think this goes totally against the Tango Milonguero technique which relies on weight sharing and not on a “frame”.
+I think this goes totally against the tango milonguero technique which relies on weight sharing and not on a rigid frame at the arms and hands.
 It’s a totally different mindset and approach to dancing tango.

-Now, the One Tango Philosophy is the idea that it’s all tango.
-But at some point we need to ask ourselves whether having these two approaches coexisting in a common tango space is really worth it.
-Tango del Barrio/Salon Style Tango type dances (what I call “Argentine Tango”) have almost completely taken over outside of BA because of the visual appeal of their dancing.
-Tango Milonguero (a) has less visual appeal and (b) is more difficult to teach because of the need to “share weight”.
-Therefore, Tango Milonguero will always be marginalised in a scene dominated by “Argentine Tango” dancers.
+Now the one tango philosophy is the idea that it’s all tango.
+But at some point we need to ask ourselves whether having these two approaches coexisting in a common tango space is actually workable.
+Salon style tango milongas (what I call Argentine tango) have completely taken over outside of Buenos Aires because of their visual appeal and teachability.
+Tango milonguero has less visual appeal and is more difficult to teach because of the need to share weight.
+Therefore, it will always be marginalised in a scene dominated by Argentine tango dancers.
 The question then is whether it’s not time for a divorce.